SohamChongder/FireExtinguishingDrone/README.md

 - Firefighters who have difficulty in entering the above floors of high-rise buildings.
 - MNC’s which can use drones in case of fire emergency in high-rise buildings.

-### Organization of this Report
-The report is organized in such a way that it gives you a clear picture of how we will develop this subsystem.

 ## Market Research